We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 All cables are internally routed which makes them last longer and improves the overall appearance of the bike.
 Riders can add a rear rack and a rear kickstand, which would make Marlin 5 ready for daily commutes as well.

-You can get Marlin 5 in three modern and attractive colors: matte black, volt green, and teal.
+You can get Marlin 5 in four modern and attractive colors: Lithium Grey, Radioactive Red, Volt to Miami green fade, and Azure.
 They’re beautiful!

-Marlin 5 is equipped with a low-ranked SR Suntour XCE 28 fork with a coil spring.
+Marlin 5 is equipped with a low-ranked SR Suntour XCT 30 fork with a coil spring.
 This fork is quite heavy but beginner riders without too much off-road experience will like it because it provides plenty of comfort.

 When it comes to adjustability, just the preload function is available, so you can dial the fork to your liking and ensure a more comfortable ride and better responsiveness.

-It’s important to note that the 13.5″ frame size comes with 80 mm of travel, whereas all other frame size have 100 mm of travel in the fork.
+It’s important to note that the XS frame size comes with 80 mm of travel, whereas all other frame sizes have 100 mm of travel in the fork.

 The feature that will make all Marlin 5 owners happy is the hydraulic disc brakes.
 This is the biggest improvement compared to the cheaper Marlin 4 which comes with mechanical disc brakes.